JonasReich/anxiety/scenes/act2.md

 publish("act2",["dum",3]);
 ```

-a: Ugh, I know right?
+a: Boah, ist echt so.

 (#act2-preamble-end)